jcorbin/aoc/stream.md

 ## Day 12

+- hit an interesting uncreachable crash with OOM preventing stack dump
-- ran out of steam to finish today
+- ran out of steam to finish today, will debug tomorrow

 # 2022-12-11: Day 11